Cambridge Healthtech Institute's 11th Annual

 Alison Crawford, PhD, Director, Immuno-Oncology, Regeneron Pharmaceuticals , Director , Immuno-Oncology , Regeneron Pharmaceuticals

-Elucidating the mechanisms driving response to CD3 bispecifics, alongside strategies to mitigate toxicity, is critical for expanding and optimizing their efficacy in solid tumor indications.
+Elucidating the mechanisms driving response to CD3 bispecifics, alongside strategies to mitigate toxicity, is critical for expanding and optimising their efficacy in solid tumour indications.

 For more details on the conference, please contact: